A.B., Princeton University

 I am particularly interested in helping students to bring all their talents — vocalism, drama, psychology, and physicality — to bear on their performance, with ease and joy.
 The benefits of vocal study are not limited to performance, however, as the skills and pleasures involved in singing can be seen to carry through into all aspects of daily life.
 I'm fascinated by the process of personal transformation involved in striving for mastery in any activity, and try to convey that larger picture to my students, even as they prepare for specific performances.

-I appear regularly in concert at Wellesley and elsewhere; oratorio is a particular specialty of mine, but I also perform in opera and recital across the US and Europe.
-I am also frequently invited by Longy School of Music, Boston Conservatory, New England Conservatory, and other schools to teach workshops on Alexander Technique, especially for singers and other performers.
+I appear regularly in concert at Wellesley and elsewhere; oratorio is a particular specialty of mine, but I have also appeared in opera and recital across the US and Europe.
+I am also frequently invited by Longy School of Music, Boston Conservatory, New England Conservatory, and other schools and organizations to teach workshops on Alexander Technique, especially for singers and other performers.
 I very much enjoy working with stage actors and teaching acting for singers.
 I also maintain a private voice and Alexander Technique studio in Needham, and have been featured on numerous recordings on such labels as Newport Classics, Naxos, Vox, and Polygram.